 What’s it: Comparative advantage is a favorable position arising from producing goods and services at a lower opportunity cost.
 This concept is important in explaining international trade and specialization in production.
 That answers why countries trade with each other, even when they don’t have an absolute advantage.
 A country must focus on products that have a comparative advantage and buy other products from other countries.

-David Ricardo brought up the comparative advantage theory in his book Principles of Political Economy and Taxation (1817).
+David Ricardo introduced the comparative advantage theory in his book Principles of Political Economy and Taxation (1817).
 He argued that production and trade should not be based on absolute advantage but on comparative advantage.
-In other words, the opportunity cost is a consideration for production decisions, not absolute unit costs.
+In other words, opportunity cost is a consideration for production decisions, not absolute unit costs.

 Countries should produce goods that have a lower opportunity cost.
 Each devotes scarce resources to produce those goods.
 They should not allocate resources to comparatively disadvantaged goods, even if they have low absolute costs.
 They can buy such in the international market.
 When all countries do this, free trade will provide maximum benefits and efficient resource allocation.